ashishs-pixart/website-analytics/README.md

 See [`mcp-setup.md`](mcp-setup.md) for contracts, comparison semantics, security controls, and current setup references.

+See [`docs/deployment-and-architecture.md`](docs/deployment-and-architecture.md) for Docker Compose, GitHub Actions, the exact MCP/Copilot process chain, and the recommended multi-application directory split.

 ## Notes

 - Response bodies are loaded on demand.
 Some bodies may not be available after cache/service-worker redirects or if the browser has discarded them.